dtruong8/dtruong8/README.md

 ☀️ &nbsp; I'm a software developer based in Los Angeles, CA. <br />
 🎓 &nbsp; I graduated with an MSCS and MBA, with a focus in distributive systems and data science. <br />
 🌱 &nbsp; I’m currently learning digital business models.<br />
-💻 &nbsp; My New Year resolves to build 12 products by the EOY. <br />

 ## 🛠&nbsp;Tech Stack
 ![Go](https://img.shields.io/badge/-Go-05122A?style=for-the-badge&logo=go)&nbsp;